yoloseem/awesome-sphinxdoc/README.rst

 sphinxcontrib-napoleon_
    Napoleon is a pre-processor that parses NumPy and Google style docstrings.
+   Packaged with Sphinx as |sphinx.ext.napoleon|_ as of Sphinx v1.3.

 Tut_
    Tut is a tool that helps you write tutorial style documentation using